abumusasakib/VisionXAI/Backend API/Fast_API/README.md

 # **Image Captioning API**

 This project provides an API to generate captions for images using a pre-trained image captioning model.
 The application is built with FastAPI and supports deployment via Docker.
+It also includes pyenv setup instructions for easy Python version management.

 ---